 Studies into overnutrition and associated disorders are relatively recent undertakings in the country.
 No reports in this area were documented prior to 1960.
-World-wide interest in the relationship between diet and coronary heart disease also generated some research activities in the country from the 60's.
-Several studies on serum lipid levels of Malaysians by Y. H. Chong and co-workers of the IMR and other researchers showed that this was also a problem amongst the more affluent segments of the population.
-Comparative studies of Orang Asli in the deep jungle and those in the periurban and jungle-fringe have revealed low levels of serum lipids and absence of coronary heart disease in the former group, while the latter tend to have higher serum cholesterol and blood pressure values.
+Worldwide interest in the relationship between diet and coronary heart disease (CHD) also generated some research activities in the country from the 60's.
+Several studies on serum lipid levels of Malaysians by Y.H.
+Chong and coworkers of the IMR and other researchers showed that this was also a problem amongst the more affluent segments of the population.
+Comparative studies of Orang Asli in the deep jungle and those in the periurban and jungle-fringe have revealed low levels of serum lipids and absence of CHD in the former group, while the latter tend to have higher serum cholesterol and blood pressure values.
 Studies in the area have continued up to the present time.
+In 1988, the IMR reported a study of coronary risk factors among 406 Malaysian male executives in two urban areas, namely Kuala Lumpur and Petaling Jaya.
+Risk factors surveyed included hypertension, hypercholesterolemia, smoking, obesity, diabetes, high density lipoprotein (HDL) cholesterol, hypertriglyceridemia and hyperuricemia.
+These were found to be widely prevalent with more than half (51.5%) of the sample having one or more risk factors.

-A great deal of improvements in the methodology for the determination of serum lipids have been introduced over the years.
-To cope with the increasing demand for these analysis, an automated method have also been established in the IMR since 1976.
-In recent years, the introduction of high density lipoprotein cholesterol determination has improved the assessment of CHD risk.
-Recent publications of Chong and Ng (1985) and Chong (1986) report on current understanding of the problem.
-An IMR study of CHD risk factors amongst executives in the city, expected to conclude this year, should provide further understanding of the problem amongst Malaysians.
+A great deal of improvement in the methodology for the determination of serum lipids have been introduced over the years.
+To cope with the increasing demand for these analyses, an automated method have also been established in the IMR since 1976.
+In recent years, the introduction of HDL-cholesterol determination has improved the assessment of CHD risk.
+Two recent publications of the IMR (Chong and Ng, 1985; Chong, 1986) report on current understanding of the problem.